 The links immediately below lead to separate pages with highly important information about Joe Biden — information that is not discussed at length on this profile page.

-Joseph Robinette Biden, Jr. was born in November 1942 in Scranton, Pennsylvania, and lived there for ten years before moving to, and growing up in New Castle County, Delaware.
+Joseph Robinette Biden, Jr. was born in November 1942 in Scranton, Pennsylvania, and lived there for ten years before moving to, and growing up in, New Castle County, Delaware.
 He graduated from Archmere Academy in Claymont, Delaware in 1961.
 In 1965 he earned his undergraduate degree (with majors in history and political science) from the University of Delaware in Newark, and in 1968 he earned his Juris Doctor degree from Syracuse University College of Law.
 Biden then found work as a public defender in Wilmington, Delaware.
 He also spent some time working as an attorney for a member of the Black Panther Party.

 Biden became a member of the Senate Foreign Relations Committee in January 1975, and of the Senate Judiciary Committee two years later.

 Biden Lies About the Circumstances Under Which His Wife & Daughter Died

 Just 18 days prior to Biden’s January 5, 1973 swearing-in as a senator, his then-wife Neilia Hunter and the couple’s three children were involved in an automobile accident.
 Neilia and daughter Naomi died from the injuries they sustained, while Biden’s two sons, Beau and Hunter, eventually made full recoveries.

 For many years thereafter, Biden would claim that his wife and daughter had been killed by a “drunk driver.”
 For example, in mid-September 2001 he told an audience at the University of Delaware: “It was an errant driver who stopped to drink instead of drive and hit a tractor-trailer, hit my children and my wife and killed them.”